 Even if you've already had your fair share of arguments, it doesn't hurt to have one "big talk" about your specific views on conflict resolution before marriage.

-Maybe your partner loves being babied when they're sick, whereas you'd prefer to be left the f*ck alone.
+loves being babied when they're sick, whereas you'd prefer to be left the f*ck alone.
 Either way, it's helpful to have an idea of what kind of help your partner wants whenever an illness or injury occurs.
+15 Your Pooping Habits

 Sure, it's trivial, but if you're as-yet-unprepared to see your spouse chilling on the toilet taking a poop, it doesn't hurt to ask whether they plan to leave the bathroom door open.